eBook & Paperback editions available

 Henry Crowne: Paying the Price – Book One

-He is one of the most successful City banker in London
+He is one of the most successful City bankers in London…

-Collapse is the first book in the Henry Crowne: Paying the Price trilogy, a financial and espionage thriller.
-If you like The Big Short, The Fear Index and A Week in December you will enjoy the twists and turns of Freddie P Peters’ latest fast-paced thriller.
-Discover it now…
+COLLAPSE is a financial crime and espionage thriller, the first book in the Henry Crowne: Paying the Price series.
+If you like The Big Short by Michael Lewis, The Fear Index by Robert Harris and A Week in December by Sebastian Faulks, you will enjoy the twists and turns of Freddie P Peters’ latest fast-paced thriller.

 Loved this book, a range of exciting and unique characters bringing the financial collapse alive with personal collapse and opportunities too.

 Can’t wait to see what happens next to all of them!!

 What an amazing book – thriller, art world and investment world, all combined – AUDREY